chiefy/chiefy.github.io/src/posts/2016-02-14-wercker-seneca-ecs-tutorial-part-1.md

 The service simply looks up a movie by title and outputs the Seneca entity JSON.
 If you change a file, Wercker's `internal/watch` step will automagically reload the application on file change, which is handy when developing locally.

 # What's Next?
-In the next part of this tutorial, we will cover Wercker's `build` *pipeline*.
+In the [next part of this tutorial](/easily-deploy-a-seneca-microservice-to-ecs-with-wercker-and-terraform-part-ii/), we will cover Wercker's *build* and *deploy* pipelines.